You may not know that I was an event and party planner for a very long time. Today I am sharing one of my favorite themes and parties of all time.

 I love printed invitations and sadly, we didn’t have enough time to print and mail invitations.
 In today’s day and age, email addresses are a lot more accessible than mailing addresses.
 So I used Paperless Post to send out the invitations.
 I used an adorable photo and loved how the invitation looked.
 Plus, the list management and email capabilities were fabulous.
 (I might actually prefer to use this method for our parties from here on.)
 There are a lot of online invitation services you can use and I highly recommend them!

+There will be more posts in the next few days with all of the details.
 In these posts, I shared how I built the “outdoor living room” for the party.
 They also include decor, table setting, personalized ideas, and menu planning.

 I can’t wait to share more about how my dream for a party became a reality!